Skip to main content

 To make sure that you deliver the correct information within the header of the API-call, we have broken down what needs to be contained within the headers.

-The authorization-timestamp is very self-explaining, this attribute gets filled with the timestamp when the http-call gets executed, meanwhile the authorization attribute is a bit more complex.
+The header is expected to have 2 attributes, one is a timestamp the other is a string which gets filled by with determined information.
+The authorization-timestamp is very self-explanatory, this attribute gets filled with the timestamp when the http-call gets executed, meanwhile the authorization attribute is a bit more complex.

-The header-attribute is expected to have a this structure:
+The header-attribute is expected to have a this structure: “TicketinoAPI {appId}:{base64Signature}:{nonce}”

+The signature is expected to be given in its encoded state in base64.
 The signature itself is not a predetermined signature but one which needs to get coded by hand.
-We would advise you to create the signature in the C# part of your project.
+We advise you to create the signature in the C# part of your project.
 Within the C# code we are using the string.Format() method, there we fill the string with the expected layout as well as hand over the needed variables to be filled in.

 For the string format we have defined "{0}\n{1}\n{2}\n{3}\n{4}\n{5}" and after said attribute we fill it with the needed variables.